Rate Controllers: In the Interest of Interconnectivity

 Adds Keller: “If you, as an owner and/or operator, have not yet embraced this technology, you are making your job a lot more difficult than it needs to be.
 You are leaving money in the field from not being as efficient as you can and should be.”

-The New Year will see more connectivity tools for data recording, operational efficiency, and logistics, Chad Swindoll, Precision Technology Agronomist, Ag Leader, says.
+This year has seen more connectivity tools for data recording, operational efficiency, and logistics, Chad Swindoll, Precision Technology Agronomist, Ag Leader, says.
 His company recently announced two new features to its AgFiniti connected platform — live stats and prescriptions.

 Pertaining to application, live stats allows connectivity across all devices in the operation.
 For example, a smartphone or tablet in the tender truck can display the applicator’s application rate, speed, location, and container level while the applicator can see the tender truck location, speed, and direction of travel.
 Meanwhile, prescriptions within AgFiniti are based on fertility recommendations from trusted universities, Swindoll says.
 “Customers can tailor recommendations on grain harvest data, bushels removed, and soil sample data.